-TRAINING PROVIDED BY NON-COLLEGIATE INSTITUTIONS Military
+NON-COLLEGIATE TRAINING

+Military

 Bluefield College awards six semester hours of college credit to any student who has completed one year of military service.
 Three semester hours will apply towards health credit, specifically HEA 2003, and three semester hours will apply to physical education activity requirements.
-In order for a student to obtain these six hours of credit, he or she must provide the Registrar with an official copy of their DD214.
+In order for a student to obtain these six hours of credit, he or e must provide the Registrar with an official copy of their DD214.

-Credit awarded for military service shall be evaluated on an individual basis.
+Credit awarded for military service all be evaluated on an individual basis.
 All other military training must be documented on official military transcripts and will be evaluated based on the student's current educational goals.
 Transfer of elective credit from the military to a Bluefield College official transcript will be based on recommendations from the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services.
-Transfer of general education credit from the military to a Bluefield College official transcript will be based on recommendations from the Armed Services.
 Transfer of general education credit from the military to a Bluefield College official transcript will be based on recommendations from the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services and approval from the appropriate College Dean.
 All credit must be in line with the student's current educational goals even if it is to apply as elective credit.
 A combination of sixty credit hours for military and professional training may be applied as transfer credit (see "Service Schools & Professional Training" below.)